 I work within a deeply feminist critique of the contemporary art world.
 I use humor, acidic color, obnoxious scale, and absurd pop-culture references to challenge art historical precedence and current art world power dynamics.
 My work is particularly invested in exploding the structural possibilities of abstract painting, expanding the kinetic possibilities for monumental sculpture, and enlivening the dialogue around contemporary art across class, gender, age, and education.
 I am interested in creating democratic access to contemporary art by utilizing a deliberately egalitarian and generous collection of humorous and formal entry points for multiple communities to engage with my work.

-I am interested in the assumptions and history of both painting and sculpture.
+I am interested in the assumptions and history of both painting, performance, and sculpture.
 I create objects that engage in intellectual play, testing the boundaries and expectations of each medium, while exploring the possibilities of low-brow, mundane, unconventional materials.
-I am interested in how objects "look" as opposed to "how" they are created i.e. the appearance of abstract painting visualized through industrial materials and sculptural form.
-I combine expressive painting in opposition to the linearity and the rigidity of adhesive tape and vinyl stencils.
+I am interested in how objects "look" as opposed to "how" they are created i.e. the appearance of abstract painting visualized through industrial materials and monumental sculptural form.
+I combine expressive painting in opposition to the linearity and the rigidity of adhesive tape and stencils.

 The Art Blog

-"Blow Up", Review in THE Magazine Santa Fe
+THE Magazine, Santa Fe